Profit definitions

 It is important to realize that the time an entrepreneur puts into his / her store is a cost: if you had worked somewhere else, you would have been paid for that time (opportunity cost) and also a buyer must make these costs (whether he or she hires someone for it, or does it himself) to be able to achieve similar results.
 Time is not free.

 A seller tends to (wrongly) assume the net profit in the annual report, while a buyer will (rightly) say that this profit must still be corrected for a customary entrepreneurial fee.
-Similar to the B.V., it is realistic to include a representative cost component based on the number of hours the entrepreneur must put into the web store to achieve the results.
-Only then do you have the actual 'clean' profit (whether you use EBITDA, EBIT or net profit), which can be a starting point for determining web store value.
+Similar to the B.V., it is realistic to include a representative cost component based on the number of hours the entrepreneur must put into the online business to achieve the results.
+Only then do you have the actual 'clean' profit (whether you use EBITDA, EBIT or net profit), which can be a starting point for determining online business value.

 Smaller online businesses in particular may find that they are not actually making a profit when the hours of the entrepreneur are considered.
 This does not mean that the shop is not interesting, because it can be a great source of income for the entrepreneur.
 But if the shop does not produce more than a salary for the entrepreneur, how should a buyer recoup his investment in the years after the takeover?
 A lack of "excess profit" is therefore not only a disappointment for the seller, but also an obstacle to a successful sale.